swiftlang/swift-evolution/visions/webassembly.md

 instructions that require explicit labels in the same function body, this makes a certain class of attacks impossible to execute in a correctly implemented spec-compliant WebAssembly runtime.

-### Performance
+In the context of Swift developer tools, arbitrary code execution during build time can be more easily virtualized.
+While Swift macros, SwiftPM manifests, and plugins are sandboxed on Darwin platforms, with Wasm we can also apply strong security guarantees on other platforms that have a compatible Wasm runtime available.

 WebAssembly instruction set is designed with performance in mind.
 A WebAssembly module can be JIT-compiled or compiled on a client machine to an optimized native binary ahead of time.
 With recently accepted proposals to the Wasm specification it now supports features such as SIMD, atomics, multi-threading, and more.
-A WebAssembly runtime can generate native binary code that implements these features with little performance overhead.
+A WebAssembly runtime can generate a restricted subset of native binary code that implements these features with little performance overhead.

-### 64-bit Support

-WebAssembly specifies support for both 32-bit and 64-bit integers and floats as a baseline.
-Currently, the most common pointer size used by Wasm binaries is 32-bit.
-A large proportion of Wasm applications and libraries don't need to address more than 4 GiB of memory.
-Support for 64-bit pointers was added to the WebAssembly spec and widely used runtimes later as an extension.
-Wasm binaries utilizing certain pointer width are referred as supporting `wasm32` and `wasm64` "architectures" respectively.
+This means that adoption of Wasm in developer tools does not imply unavoidable performance overhead.
+In fact, with security guarantees that virtualization brings there's no longer a need to spawn a separate process for each Swift compiler and SwiftPM plugin/manifest invocation.
+Virtualized Wasm binaries can run in the host process of a Wasm runtime, removing the overhead of new process setup and IPC infrastructure.

-### WebAssembly System Interface (WASI)
+### WebAssembly System Interface and the Component Model

 WebAssembly instruction set on its own doesn't "support" file I/O or networking, in the same way that ARM64 or x86_64 don't "support" those directly either.
 Actual implementation of I/O for a hardware CPU is provided by the operating